umputun/tg-spam/site/docs/index.md

 **Stop Words Comparison**

-If stop words file is present, the bot will check the message for the presence of any of the phrases in the file.
+If stop words file is present, the bot will check the message for the presence of the phrases in the file.
 The bot is enabled as long as `stop-words.txt` file is present in samples directory and not empty.

 **Combot Anti-Spam System (CAS) integration**